wcushingcandelario/ansible_aws/README.md

 The playbooks are designed to manage the autoscaling environment for the OVC application for TravisPerkins

-These playbooks are available to run from ansible tower.
+These playbooks are available to run from RunDeck.

 ## Files